WEC-Sim/WDRT/_sources/installation.rst.txt

 			| 1.)
 Navigate to Control Panel -> System -> Advanced system settings -> Environment Variables
 			| 2.)
 Click "New..."
 			| 3.)
 Under "Variable Name" type: PYTHONPATH
 			| 4.)
-Under "Variable Value" enter the location of your Python source directory (i.e "C:\Python27")
+Under "Variable Value" enter the location of your Python source directory (i.e "C:\Python")
 **Linux/OS X**
 			| 1.)
 Navigate to your home directory
 			| 2.)
 Add a line such as "export PYTHONPATH=“/path/where/your/modules/are/located" to your .bash_rc file if running Linux, or .bash_profile if running OS X